 So, what’s next

-This is part one of a two part launch, and there’s a few extras coming to bookend this feature.
-Broadly, that means permissions (so teams can control what’s editable by who), an improved Brand Setup and Editor experience, and something exciting I’ll keep as a secret for now, but there’s a few clues as to what that might be in this post…
+This is part one of a two-part launch, and there’s a few extras coming to bookend this feature.
+Broadly, that means permissions (so teams can control what’s editable by who), an improved Brand Setup and Editor experience, and something exciting I’ll keep as a secret for now, but there are a few clues as to what that might be in this post…

 Finally, a round of thanks 👏